Skip to main content

 Primary relevance

-A serious injury that stops you working — even temporarily — is the most common financial risk in building.
-Income protection replaces a portion of monthly earnings while you cannot work.
-Heavier categories on the panel may have benefit-period restrictions, so this is the cover type where insurer choice matters most.
+A serious injury that stops you working, even temporarily, is the most common financial risk in building.
+Income protection replaces a portion of your monthly earnings while you cannot work.
+The heavier groups on the panel may carry benefit-period restrictions or lower monthly caps, so this is the cover type where the choice of insurer matters most, and where it pays to compare the structure of the policy carefully, not just the price.

 Life cover